publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch51/schII/m__us_usc_t16_s3120.md

     (b) __Environmental impact statement__

-        If the Secretary is required to prepare an environmental impact statement pursuant to [section 4332(2)(C) of title 42][/us/usc/t42/s4332/2/C], he shall provide the notice and hearing and include the findings required by subsection (a) of this section as part of such environmental impact statement.
+        If the Secretary is required to prepare an environmental impact statement pursuant to [section 4332(2)(C) of title 42][/us/usc/t42/s4332/2/C], he shall provide the notice and hearing and include the findings required by subsection (a) as part of such environmental impact statement.

     (c) __State or Native Corporation land selections and conveyances__